 Being prepared for just about anything is the name of the game when conducting surveillance.
-Different types of surveillance may require more preparation than other types, but regardless of the type, there are many basic items that every investigator should have in their vehicle.
+Different types of surveillance may require more preparation than other types, but regardless, there are many basic items that every investigator should have in their vehicle.
 In this article, I will share a private investigator equipment list for surveillance and the items I carry in my vehicle at all times.

 - I don’t have to map out my route prior to the surveillance.
 I just type in the address and head out.
 (You still need to Google Earth the area during your preliminary investigation)

 - I can see what streets are coming up when following a subject.
 This allows me to anticipate dead end roads and intersections in an unfamiliar area.

 - I can quickly find canvassing points like stores, restaurants, and courthouses.

 If you are not familiar with this it is a device that plugs into your cigarette lighter and allows you to plug in things like your laptop computer, cell phone, or anything else you need to charge with a traditional household plug.
 I used to purchase the inverters from Radio Shack.
 Radio Shacks inverters (for me) would either burn out, or my battery in my vehicle would die without notice.
 There is nothing like having your subject leave their home and finding out that your vehicle battery is dead.
 After going through several of the Radio Shack inverters over the years I came across a Black and Decker Inverter (Black and Decker PI400AB Inverter) that has lasted several years.
 I checked the reviews on Amazon for the inverter I use and the ratings were unexpectedly low.
 I, however, have not had any real issues with mine.
 I actually have been happy with the product as it has two outlets and a USB port.